cyphar/cyphar.com/db/posts/tuple-unpacking-oddness.md

 In particular, [&sect;7.2][spec-7.2] states that:

+> If the target list is a comma-separated list of targets: [...] the items are
+> assigned, **from left to right**, to the corresponding targets. [...]
 > Assignment of an object to a single target is recursively defined as follows
-> [...]
-If the target is a subscription: The primary expression in the reference
+> [...] if the target is a subscription: The primary expression in the reference
 > is evaluated.
 It should yield either a mutable sequence object [...] **Next,
 > the subscript expression is evaluated.** [emphasis added]